 Some time ago, during sleep-less lurks on online auctions, lot of precision Fluke resistor networks was bought.
+Resistors are manufactured by Benchmark electronics.
 They happen to be ones used in Fluke 8845/8846A series DMMs, hermetically sealed laser-trimmed film networks, made by Fluke.
-These resistor network kind are widely used in metrology equipment from Fluke and other vendors, to ensure long-term stability and good thermal matching performance.
+These resistor networks type are widely used in metrology equipment from Fluke and other vendors, to ensure long-term stability and good thermal matching performance.

 The only better design are specially manufactured wire-wound hermetic assembies and metal foil resistors, but to build network with more than few resistors would require tremendous efforts (reflected in price as result).

 To less critical applications these film networks on ceramic substrate would work great.
 Substrate also help to keep thermal gradients minimal, helping for applications where matching ratio between resistors may be more important than absolute best tempco/value.

 Fluke network P/N 2464674 is used in front end analog, to divide high-voltage ranges to acceptable ADC input levels and to provide scaling for some other functions of the meter.
 High-value 10 MΩ resistor clearly visible by large area of thin serpentine resistive material trace.
 Since there is no public schematics for Fluke 8846A DMM, we can only guess from the common sense of typical front-end analog design, used in other similar meters.

 Image 4: Fluke 8846A internal design.
 Courtesy free_electron, EEVBlog Forum